giantswarm/kvm-operator/README.md

 # kvm-operator

-The kvm-operator handles Kubernetes clusters running on a Kubernetes cluster.
+The `kvm-operator` handles Kubernetes clusters running on a Kubernetes cluster.

 ## Branches

 - `thiccc`
-    - Up to and including version v3.10.0.
+  - Up to and including version v3.9.0.
+- `legacy-1-15`
+  - From version v3.9.1 up to v3.10.X.
 - `master`
   - From version v3.11.0.